Key Facts

 1. Save the Q3 2025/26 dataset to your own files

-NHS Digital usually keeps historical reports accessible, but format migrations sometimes break old URLs or restructure the data.
+NHS Digital usually keeps historical reports accessible, but format migrations sometimes break old URLs over time.
 Save the Q3 2025/26 publication (PDF + accompanying CSVs) locally.
-Preserving the comparable baseline now protects you in any future appeal, especially if the AACC transition restructures how the dataset is presented.
+Preserving the last commentary-attached baseline now protects you in any future appeal — particularly if the AACC v2.0 standard, once mandated, restructures how the dataset is presented.

 2. Record your ICB's most recent published eligibility rate